 “There’s an assumption that you have this clean break between eras.
 In the real world, that doesn’t happen.”

 At this point hybrids and e-vehicles are, generally speaking, more expensive than their traditional siblings.
 How long it takes you to break-even on the extra purchase cost depends largely on the price of gas or diesel in your area.
 In one of the largest markets, the United States, gasoline prices remain low (the lowest as of this writing is roughly $2.20 per gallon in Oklahoma; highest is $3.08 in California and Hawaii).
 These low prices rob demand to get the more expensive hybrids and e-cars on the road.

 I can definitely foresee a future where several countries and manufacturers push ahead with their plans to eliminate traditionally powered vehicles.
-I can also see where the used, now de-valued traditionally powered cars in these forward-thinking countries get loaded up on giant ships and sent to other countries where they can still fetch a pretty penny.
-Unless cost of hybrid and e-options can be reduced, this means that developing countries will take on fleets of used diesel and gasoline cars.
-There is a reason the public bus in my town used to belong to a school district in Indiana.
+I can also see where the used, now de-valued traditionally powered cars in these forward-thinking countries get loaded up on giant container ships and sent to other countries where they can still fetch a pretty penny.
+Unless the cost of hybrid and e-options can be reduced, this means that developing countries will take on fleets of used diesel and gasoline cars.
+There is a reason the public bus in my small adopted town used to belong to a school district in Indiana.